AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt4-cljx.md

 #Adding a .cljx File to your Project

-If you are using the [sample project][sample_project] you'll see that we already have `src/clj/myproject/core.clj` and `src/cljs/myproject/core.cljs`.
+If you are using the [sample project][project_part_4] you'll see that we already have `src/clj/myproject/core.clj` and `src/cljs/myproject/core.cljs`.
 We'll create a similar directory structure for the `.cljx` files.

 Let's make a `src/cljx/myproject/` folder and add `shared_file.cljx` to the new folder.
 Next, let's make a `spec/cljx/myproject/` folder and add `shared_file_spec.cljx`.